 As the population increases, and more demands are made on water, we need to plan for the future.
-We must take practical action to balance our demands so that all our waters are in a healthy state:
+We must take practical action to balance our demands so that all our waters are in a healthy state so that:

-- so that drinking water sources are sufficiently protected to guarantee quality of supply - so that we have enough water to sustain commercial use - so that our native aquatic plant and animal communities are protected - so that our waters can be used for recreation and tourism.
+- drinking water sources are sufficiently protected to guarantee quality of supply - we have enough water to sustain commercial use - our native aquatic plant and animal communities are protected - our waters can be used for recreation and tourism.

+That's what the EU Water Framework

+Directive is about - it requires

+member states to

+prepare management

-That's what the EU Water Framework Directive is about: it requires member states to ensure that their waters achieve at least good status by 2015 and that status doesn't deteriorate in any waters.
+plans to ensure that their

+waters achieve at least good

+status by 2015 and that status

+doesn't deteriorate in any waters.